sheikhmahmudulhasanshium/My-Dev-Playbook/README.md

 #### 📝 A Note on Tooling:
 > **Why is there no `.bat` version for this play?**
 >
-> The advanced features of this script—such as interactive prompts, file system analysis, and parsing `.gitignore` files—rely heavily on capabilities that are native to PowerShell.
+> The advanced features of this script—such as its interactive UI, robust filtering, and file sanitization—rely heavily on capabilities native to PowerShell.
 Creating an equivalent in a traditional Batch file would be extremely complex, slow, and unreliable.
-This is a great example of choosing the right tool for the job, and for this task, PowerShell is the clear and superior choice.
+This is a great example of choosing the right tool for the job.

 ---